yuvrajsingh101280/30-days-js-challenge/day 12/readme.md

 <!-- Activity 1 -->

 1. Write a fuction that intentionally thows an error and use a try-catch block to handle the error and log an approapriate message to the console.
-2. CReat a function that divides two numbers and throws an error if the denominator is zero.
+2. Create a function that divides two numbers and throws an error if the denominator is zero.
 Use a try-catch block to handle the error

 <!-- Activtity2  -->